House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Andrew Angelov, Shutterstock

-If you are retaining the existing frame, ensure that it is clean and free from any dirt, debris, and protrusions.
-Sand, if necessary, and clean with a damp cloth.
-Remove any bits that you can see and that might prevent the window from closing properly.
-If you’re removing the frame, find the fastenings that are holding it to the wall.
-Unscrew the screws, pull the nails, or use a saw to cut nails between the frame and the window.
+If you keep the existing frame, ensure it is clean and free from dirt, debris, and protrusions.
+Sand it, if necessary, and clean it with a damp cloth.
+Remove any bits that might prevent the window from closing properly.

 4. Apply Caulk

-If you have removed the frame, ensure that the opening is clear of debris and make any necessary repairs.
+If you have removed the frame, ensure the opening is clear of debris and make any necessary repairs.
 Once this is done, apply caulk around the opening.

 5. Install and Secure The Window